 According to the United Nations, India is the epicenter of global human trafficking, with 10-18 million of the world’s 40 million enslaved people.
-Explore our interactive map to learn about common trafficking routes and the locations of our programs/partners.
+More than a quarter of Indian and Nepali girls are married by the age of 18, more than anywhere else in the world.

 SHELTER

-Her Future works with local operating partners to build, expand and maintain shelters for rescued girls, and to support the ongoing needs of girls in shelter care.
-Having a safe and loving place to recover -guarded from traffickers and pimps – is a crucial first step in a girl’s journey to recovery.
+Her Future works with local operating partners to build, expand and maintain shelters for rescued girls, and to support the ongoing needs of girls in shelter care: food, clothing, medical care and counseling.
+Having a safe and loving place to recover – guarded from traffickers – is a crucial first step in a girl’s journey to recovery.
 Many girls are rescued as children and need a safe, loving home until they reach adulthood.
-In our shelters, they receive counseling, education, and vocational training.